caio/tablier/src/markdown/help.md

 [sidebar]: /search?q=almond+-%22almond+butter%22+-milk#sidebar
 [filtered]: /search?q=almond+-%22almond+butter%22+-milk&ni=0,5&tt=0,15&n_k=0,200

-#### Advanced: Custom Filter Ranges

-If you want to further tweak your filtering, you may change the search parameters directly in your browser's bar.
-Ranges are encoded as `start,end` so when you see something like:

-    &ni=0,5

-In the URL bar, it means that the filter ("ni" stands for Number of Ingredients in this case) is limiting from 0 to 5.
-If you change it to `2,7` the results will change accordingly.

 #### Advanced: Extending diet-filtered results

 When you restrict you search too much you might end up with too few